 This model has swivel steering, making it very maneuverable and agile.

 The V8 is on the quieter side when it comes to these products, measuring in at 77 dBa on our SPL meter.
-The chart below shows how this compares to the rest of the group in the chart below.

 This model can also store two of the included attachments in the mount.

 For our fourth and final metric, we compared the skills of each stick vacuum at cleaning carpets.
 This metric accounts for the remaining 15% of the total score.
 We used pet hair, oats, cereal, flour, and rice as our sample messes, using both low-pile and medium-pile carpet as our test floors.
 The Dyson V8 delivered a fantastic performance, earning an 8 out of 10 and nabbing the top spot.

 This model did exceptionally well in our rice collection test, earning top marks in both the flat and fluffy carpet version of this test.
 For the flat carpet test, the V8 picked up the majority of the rice in two passes.
 It also did an amazing job on the medium-pile carpet, leaving almost no rice for the cleanup vacuum to pick up.
 The V8 also distinguished itself in the flour test, performing by far the best out of the entire group.